-Detailed designs of the electrical systems shall be carried out and certified by the Contractor's RPEQ before being submitted to the Administrator for acceptance prior to construction.
+Detailed designs of the electrical systems and products shall be certified by the Contractor's RPEQ before being submitted to the Administrator for acceptance prior to construction.
 Hold Point 2

 10.2 Mains power

 Unless otherwise specified, mains power shall be provided at each ITS device Site.
 The supply shall be designed to meet the requirements of each individual field Site and as shown in the relevant design drawings.
 Mains power shall be provided in accordance with MRTS210 Provision of Mains Power.